polyvariant/flavors-of-scala/slides/slides.md

 <v-clicks>

 - Not necessarily!
-- It works great for library design
+- It works great for library design (tapir!)
 - See Noel's talk from this year's Scalar ([link](https://www.youtube.com/watch?v=nyMwp7--rY4))

 </v-clicks>